 Chiropractic Care for Whiplash

 Each year about 2 million Americans suffer whiplash injuries.
 Whiplash usually refers to neck injuries that are often caused by a sudden movement of your head forward, backward, or sideways.
-Whiplash injury is common in people who are involved in auto accidents but can still occur from work injuries, falls, sports injuries, and other incidents.
+Whiplash injury is common in people who are involved in auto accidents but can still occur from work injuries, slips and falls, sports injuries, and other incidents.
 The condition is characterized by a sharp pain when you try to turn your head on the onset.
 Primarily, whiplash affects the neck muscles, but it may involve injured tendons or broken bones in severe cases.
 Unfortunately, most individuals are not aware that chiropractic care is extremely beneficial to anyone suffering from whiplash.

 T98 chiropractors can help a patient suffering from the short and long-term effects of whiplash.
 The sooner you visit a chiropractic clinic, the better with whiplash injuries.
 Unlike using pain meds, chiropractors address the root cause of the pain.
 These professionals will assess how much pain you are experiencing and then evaluate the damage extent using diagnostic imaging.
 By addressing the root cause, the body recovers much faster than masking the pain symptoms with medications.
 Additionally, T98 chiropractors also provide various non-surgical treatment options that allow you to get back on your feet within a short time.